dj-xuyenchi/java-new-lib/README.md

 #
-Add DJXuyenChi to your project lib
+Add DJXuyenChi to your project lib.
+Attention This run in 62.0 runtime make sure your JVM is 18.